karlbenedict/karlbenedict.github.io/CV/CV.md

 ## Committee Membership

+Jigar Patel, Ph.D., Computer Science, University of Nevada, Reno.
+In process.

+Robert Paul Giebitz, Ph.D.,  Organization, Information & Learning Sciences, University of New Mexico.
+Committee Member.
+In process.

 Linda Barril, Ph.D, Organization, Information & Learning Sciences, University of New Mexico.
 Committee Member.
-In Process.
+Completed 12/2016.
+Dissertation Title: "The Influence of Student Characteristics and Culture on the Preferred Ways of Learning of Online College Students"

 Lijuan Jia, Ph.D, Civil Engineering, University of New Mexico.
 Committee Member.
 Completed 2014.
 Dissertation Title: "Toward Improved Evaluation Of Large Scale Hydrologic Models: Estimation And Quantification Of Parameter Uncertainty"

-Jigar Patel, PhD., Computer Science, University of Nevada, Reno.
-In process.

 Eric Cox, MS, Geography.
 University of New Mexico.
 Completed 5/2013.
 Thesis Title “The Effect of Airport Delays on the Evolution of the U.S. Air Travel Network”.

-Kelly Monteleone, PhD., Anthropology.
+Kelly Monteleone, Ph.D., Anthropology.
 University of New Mexico.
 Completed 5/2013.
 Dissertation Title “Lost Worlds: Locating submerged archaeological sites in southeast Alaska”

 Stephen Brown, MA, Civil Engineering, University of New Mexico.
 Committee Member.
 Completed 5/2012.
 Thesis Title: “Data Access and Visualization Benefits from Implementation of a Hydrologic Information System”